antonpme/nano-banana-studio/.github/ISSUE_TEMPLATE/feature_request.md

 ## Use Case Example
 Provide a concrete example of how you would use this feature.

+**Example Scenario:**
+"As a content creator, I want to batch-generate 10 variations of the same prompt so that I can choose the best one for my Instagram post."

 ## Priority
 How important is this feature to you?
 - [ ] Critical - blocks my workflow